Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Spotify | RSS | More

 Authors must give credit where credit is due

-Citing your sources is a well-respected form of professional courtesy, and also your duty as an author and publisher.
+Citing your sources is a well-respected form of professional courtesy and your duty as an author and publisher.
 You must give credit where credit is due.
-Therefore, when using another person’s words or ideas, citing that person’s work is essential.
-Here’s a short discussion of a few different citation styles.
+Therefore, citing someone else’s work is essential when using their words or ideas.
+Here is a short discussion of the two essential citation styles.

-2. You will learn exactly why citing your sources is so imperative to your book’s success.
+2. You will learn precisely why citing your sources is imperative to your book’s success.

-3. You will learn about the relationship between citations, plagiarism, and credibility.
+3. You will learn the relationship between citations, plagiarism, and credibility.

 Introduction: Why Is Citing Our Sources So Important?